ohorace/Team-Alpha/Analysis/SRS V3.md

 -- c) After a successful deposit, the account balance will be displayed.

 * 1.1.7.
 The system shall allow the user to transfer money from one account to another account.
--- a) The transaction cannot be made if the **transfer from** account does not have insufficient funds.
+-- a) The transaction cannot be made if the **'transfer from'** account does not have insufficient funds.
 -- b) If the transaction limit has been reached, the transfer will not be completed.
 -- c) After a successful transfer, the account balances of both accounts will be displayed.